Explain why meat becomes more tender when it is marinated?

 In detail, for those interested!

-The impact of the marinade on muscle fibers
+The effect of marinades on the structure of muscle fibers

 Did you know?